jloan/pierce-hacker-submissions/new-lessons/lesson-proposals/heavens-above-draft.md

 ### Congradulations!
 > You have made it to the virtual sky chart of Tacoma, Washington which you can use anytime the overcast covers the night sky.
+> More Heavens Above tutorials will be coming in the future and combined into a large bank of tutorials.